marikomakhm/ada-project/TrovatelliT.github.io/text.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_gini_count_outlier.html"></iframe>
 {% endraw %}

-	Total references
-	pearson :  -0.027051310386034675 ; p-val:  0.8177976273022307
-	spearman :  -0.09558222096389055 ; p-val:  0.41465273285911763

-We can see that there is almost no correlation between those two variables.
+We can see that there is almost no correlation between those two variables as the plot and the numbers suggests.
 Which is surprising !
 Our initial assumption was that countries in which there is high levels of income inequality would be more heavily involved in this affair.
-As the tax evasion are higher in those countries, the redistribution of wealth is reduced.
+As the tax evasion is higher in those countries,the wealth is less evenly redistributed.

 #### Income held by top 20%
 This index also measures inequality but it quantifies it differently by expressing the share of wealth held to the top 20% richest.
 We would expect similar results as for the Gini coefficient since both indices are measuring inequality.

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_20_count_outliers.html"></iframe>
 {% endraw %}

-As we can observe, there is almost no correlation which is coherent with what we said observed for the Gini coefficient.
+As we can observe, there is almost no correlation which is coherent with what we observed for the Gini coefficient.
 Unfortunately, we do not get anymore insight by using this metric when studying the involvement of a country in Panama Papers.

 #### Human Development Index (HDI)

 The HDI index try to represent how well a country is developed by using the lifespan, the education level and the GDP per capita of an average citizen to compute the index.  \
-We now observe if there is a correlation between the HDI and the number of occurrence in this affair.
+We now observe if there is a correlation between the HDI and the number of occurrences in this affair.

 {% raw %}
 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="../ressources/scatter_hdi_count_outlier.html"></iframe>
 {% endraw %}

-	Total references
-	pearson :  0.23480729070912107 ; p-val:  0.021995627233654214
-	spearman :  0.48046530551766936 ; p-val:  8.324509404392334e-07

-There seems to be a correlation as the plot and the Spearman coefficient suggest.
+There seems to be a correlation as the plot and the numbers suggest.
 This is map were we can best visually see the correlation.
-It seems that for an $\text{HDI} \geq 0.65$ there is a big increase in the number of occurrences in the Panama Papers.
+It seems that for an `HDI >= 0.65` there is a big increase in the number of occurrences in the Panama Papers.

 One of the reasons could be that a country with higher HDI have generally a better infrastructures to ensure that the tax are paid.
 Additionally, a country with higher HDI is home to richer people since the GDP per capita is also taken into account in the calculation of the HDI.
+Or maybe it is the case because richer people like to live in developed country?

 ---
-In this section we studied the impact of socioeconomic factor in the way countries are involved in the Panama papers.
+In this section we studied the impact of socioeconomic factors in the way countries are involved in the Panama papers.
 We saw that we couldn't show that the degree of inequality within a country influenced how tied to this affair a country was.
 However we saw that there is a medium a correlation with the GDP per capita and with the HDI as well.

 We've studied the involvement of each country in Panama Papers, but we know that a significant part of the information about countries involved resides in how they interact with other countries involved in the affair.
 Let's have a look at how the countries interact, shall we?